xzel23/cabe/README.md

   where this contract is not fulfilled, even without relying on annotations to be present in the compiled library code

 I started looking around to see how I could enable this in my Gradle build, but did not find any solution.
-I also did not want to use Lombok — there's a big controversy about Lombok in the Java community that I will not comment.
-My personal reason to not using Lombok is that it introduced many things that plain Java in newer versions does out of the box, but differently (i.e., Java records vs Lombok records).
+I also did not want to use Lombok — there's a big controversy about Lombok in the Java community that I will not comment on.
+My personal reason not to use Lombok is that it introduced many things that plain Java in newer versions does out of the box, but differently (i.e., Java records vs. Lombok records).
 I want my code to use standard Java wherever possible, that's all.

 What I wanted is something more or less like Lombok, but closer to standard Java.
 Thus, the name was born: Cabai is